jakearchibald/jakearchibald.com/static-build/posts/2025/02/firefox-custom-elements-iframes-bug/index.md

   // This happens whenever the element is moved around the DOM,
   // but it also happens when the element is moved to a new document.
   // This happens before adoptedCallback,
-  // so we need to fix it here to avoid breakages in subclass disconnectedCallbacks. disconnectedCallback() {
+  // so we need to fix it here,
+  // to avoid the bug in subclass disconnectedCallback calls. disconnectedCallback() {
     rescueElementPrototype(this);
   }
 }

 function rescueElementPrototype(element) {
-  // Return if all is as expected. if (element instanceof CustomElementBase) return;
+  // Return if everything looks as expected. if (element instanceof CustomElementBase) return;

   // Otherwise, get the intended constructor…